coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

           Info Trivial
           Debug Trivial

-   These flags enable printing of informative or debug information for the :tacn:`auto` and :tacn:`trivial` tactics.
+   These :term:`flags <flag>` enable printing of informative or debug information for the :tacn:`auto` and :tacn:`trivial` tactics.

 .. tacn:: eauto {? @nat_or_var } {? @auto_using } {? @hintbases }